Petlja/PLCT-Server/README.md

 It's also okay if you have done `poetry install` previousy.

-## What is inside

-The `plct_server` folder the Python package with a FastAPI based server and the `front-app` folder contains a React front-end.

-The `npm run build` command copies the `front-app\build` folder into `plct_server\front-app\build`.
-So, the FastAPI server servs both minimized bundles of the React front-end and the back-end API.
-FastAPI also serves some other web pages beyond th React front-end.

-Thus, the architecture combines a single-page application (SPA) and server-side rendering within a single server, while maintaining simplicity from the end-user's perspective.

 ## Run server in the development environment

 You can run the PLCT Server using `plct-serve` command as it is explained in the Usage section above, since the `poetry install` command makes dev install of the package you are developing (like `pip -e .`).